 This four part video series explains why this approach to investing gives our clients the best chance of success.

 What We Don’t Do

 Market timing, security selection, price forecasting – they are all forms of speculating, not investing.
-Six decades of Nobel Prize winning research demonstrate that speculation is a losing strategy.
+Seven decades of Nobel Prize winning research demonstrate that speculation is a losing strategy.
 Our clients are investors, focused on their goals, guided by a plan, with an approach rooted in academia and science.